 Non-Resident Taxpayer Card

 A Non-Resident Taxpayer Card will be issued for a period of one year without charge at the rate of one per family to whomever owns property within the city limits.
 A current tax bill has to be presented to qualify for a card.
-A copy of the tax bill must be attached to the application form (see attached form) for each Non-Resident Taxpayer Card.
+A copy of the tax bill must be attached to the application form for each Non-Resident Taxpayer Card.
 Only the person named on the tax bill is allowed to have his/her name on the library card.
-The non-resident taxpayer card entitles the cardholder and his/her family to the full service of the Yorkville Public Library and reciprocal borrowing privilages at other libraries.
+The non-resident taxpayer card entitles the cardholder and his/her family to the full service of the Yorkville Public Library and reciprocal borrowing privileges at other libraries.

 The Yorkville Public Library will honor any library card in the state of Illinois.
 Out of town cards will be checked for delinquency status (overdue materials and fines) before materials will be loaned.
 If the issuing lbrary is closed at the time of the call, no materials may be checked out from the Yorkville Public Library.
 An identification card must be completed for our records.